Lions, Packers set for division clash on Monday night - WHIZ News

 “He brings that fire, energy and juice,” receiver Marvin Jones said.
 “Happy to have him out there.”

-Lions defensive tackle Mike Daniels may face his former team for the first time.
-Daniels was inactive in Detroit’s previous game against the Chiefs with a foot injury.
+Lions defensive tackle Mike Daniels will not face his former team for the first time.
+Daniels was inactive in Detroit’s last game against the Chiefs with a foot injury and will also be sidelined on Monday.
 The Packers released the former Pro Bowler in July, and Daniels signed a one-year deal with the Lions two days later.
 Daniels spent his first seven seasons in Green Bay.

 Follow Keith Jenkins on Twitter: https://twitter.com/MrKeithJenkins